Measurement of lepton-jet correlation in deep-inelastic scattering with the H1 detector using machine learning for unfolding

 \sectionPRL{Introduction} Studies of jets produced in high energy scattering experiments have played a crucial role in establishing Quantum Chromodynamics (QCD) as the fundamental theory underlying the strong nuclear force~\cite{Ali:2010tw}.
 During the current era of the Large Hadron Collider (LHC), experimental, theoretical, and statistical advances have ushered in a new era of precision QCD studies with jets~\cite{Salam:2009jx,Rabbertz:2017ssq} and their substructure~\cite{Larkoski:2017jix,Asquith:2018igt}.

-These innovations motivate new measurements of hadronic final states in deep inelastic scattering (DIS) at the HERA collider.
+These innovations motivate new measurements of hadronic final states in the deep inelastic scattering (DIS), $e+p\to e+X$, at the HERA collider.
 DIS measurements provide high precision to study jets, because of the minimal backgrounds from the $ep$ initial state and the excellent segmentation, energy resolution, and calibration of the HERA experiments.
 In the DIS Born level limit, a virtual photon is exchanged with a quark inside the proton to create a back-to-back topology between the lepton and the resulting jet(s) as shown in Fig.~\ref{fig:signature}.
-The Born level limit represented a background for most jet measurements by H1~\cite{Andreev:2016tgi, Adloff:1998vc, Adloff:2000tq, Adloff:2002ew, Aktas:2003ja, Aktas:2004px, Aktas:2007aa, Aaron:2009vs, Aaron:2010ac, Aaron:2011ef,Andreev:2014wwa} and ZEUS~\cite{Breitweg:2000sv, Chekanov:2001fw, Chekanov:2002be, Chekanov:2004hz, Chekanov:2006xr, Chekanov:2006yc, Abramowicz:2010cka, Abramowicz:2010ke}, which targeted higher-order QCD processes~\cite{Newman:2013ada}.
+The Born level limit represented a background for most jet measurements by H1~\cite{Andreev:2016tgi, Adloff:1998vc, Adloff:2000tq, Adloff:2002ew, Aktas:2003ja, Aktas:2004px, Aktas:2007aa, Aaron:2009vs, Aaron:2010ac, Aaron:2011ef,Andreev:2014wwa} and ZEUS~\cite{Breitweg:2000sv, Chekanov:2001fw, Chekanov:2002be, Chekanov:2004hz, Chekanov:2006xr, Chekanov:2006yc, Abramowicz:2010cka, Abramowicz:2010ke}, which targeted higher-order QCD processes and were carried out in the Breit frame~\cite{Newman:2013ada}.
 While the one jet final state has been studied inclusively in terms of the scattered lepton kinematics to determine proton structure functions~\cite{Andreev:2013vha,Collaboration:2010ry,Aaron:2012qi,Chekanov:2009na,Aaron:2008ad}, the immense potential of the jet kinematics in this channel is only now being realized.